samirzjadhav/100-days-of-code/log.md

 ### Day 95 : August 8 2022, Monday

 **Today's Progress**: Today I learned about object destructuring, array destructuring, nested object, array, mutating the value, switching variables, and how to create provide value.

+### Day 96 : August 9 2022, Tuesday

+**Today's Progress**: .Today I learned about JavaScript spread and rest operator, I also learned how to concatenate arrays using the spread operator and clone objects.